eduMFA/eduMFA/doc/policies/authentication.rst

 **PUSH**

 After the fist successful authentication step the user is presented a QR code for push token enrollment.
-The user needs to scan the QR code with the privacyIDEA Authenticator App.
+The user needs to scan the QR code with an Authenticator App.
 If the token is successfully enrolled, the user is logged in without any further interaction.
 Since the successful enrollment of the Push token already verifies the presence of the user's smartphone, there is no additional authentication step anymore during enrollment.